 Mexico’s tipping culture is impromptu and often spontaneous.
 Tipping is always optional although the people serving you will appreciate the small token of your appreciation in exchange for good service.

 Frequent tipping is a routine that takes getting used to, especially if you come from a place where tipping is not commonplace, or where tipping is practiced but only in certain, specific circumstances.

 Why you need to tip in Mexican pesos, and not in foreign currency

 The rules and regulations for exchanging foreign currency have been tightened up.
 For example, currency exchange houses now routinely demand to see a passport to change even small amounts of money, and not everyone here has a passport.
 Foreign coins are non-exchangeable and should never be left as tips.
 Always tip in cash, using Mexican pesos.

-Our guide to Tipping and Bargaining in Mexico for guidance about whom, where, when, and how much to tip in Mexico.
-The Guide to Social & Business Etiquette in Mexico is a comprehensive manual to help you navigate social and business customs in Mexico in more detail.
+Learn more by reading our guide to Tipping and Bargaining in Mexico for guidance about who, where, when, and how much to tip in Mexico.

 A note about small change

 Ironically, despite the constant need to pay tips small change can sometimes be difficult to get hold of in Mexico when you need it most, and appears in abundance when you don’t need any.
 It’s good practice to build-up a cache of small change as you shop.
 If you’re staying at a hotel or resort, the front desk can break larger notes into small bills and coins for you: the $20 peso bill is popular for tipping at hotel resorts.

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.